 2 Days In Seville – Day One

 A light lunch at Casa Moreno, Seville’s oldest abacería – or grocery store – which has a small tapas bar in the back.
-Pick up presents in the form of cured meats, cheeses and conserves.
+Pick up presents in the form of cured meats, cheeses, and conserves.
 Then head to the back room to find a crowded long bar full of locals eating their way through Casa Moreno’s excellent bocaditas – or small sandwiches.
 They’re filled with the delicacies available from the shop out front.

+As we’ve outlined in this article, tapas are a cornerstone of Andalusian life.
 You can’t come to Seville without eating your way through a tapas trail with a market and tapas tour.
 It will give you a brilliant insight into some of the best food Seville has to offer.
 Paired with each tapas is a drink and you’ll have plenty of information from the knowledgeable guide about the culture and history of small-plate eating.

 2 Days In Seville – Day 2

 Women have played an integral, part in Seville’s rich history and you can discover how on our Women of Seville tour.
 The tour includes walking to the spectacular Maria Luisa Park, home to one of the most impressive buildings in Seville where you may be lucky enough to see some spontaneous flamenco happening outside.
 The tour also includes a visit to the Old Tobacco Factory and the picturesque Costurero de la Reina castle.
 More interested in the local spirits?
 Head out on a Sherry tasting tour in Cadiz and Jerez, where you’ll taste the local products and get a feel for these towns’ cultural traditions, which include elegant horse shows and Carnival.